cunger/escape-velocity/content/books/ada-for-the-curious.md

 This booklet is for developers who are curious about Ada.

 Contrary to some associations you might have (🦕?), Ada is alive and kicking.
-It's a modern language, with concurrency and all shit you want to have.
+It's a modern language, with modules, a strong type system, and easy-to-use concurrency.
 It's blazing fast, backed by a cool community, and it's easy to learn.

-Instead of showing you all the boring stuff that you can easily look up yourself, I want to highlight some of the aspects of Ada that are different from other languages and that make Ada worth looking into.
+Instead of giving an extensive introduction, showing you all the boring stuff that you can easily look up yourself,
+I want to highlight some of the aspects that make Ada worth looking into, according to the people who love it.

-Consider it a teaser that gets you to know Ada enough to decide whether you like it or not, with pointers in case you want to explore the language further.
+Consider it a teaser that gets you to know Ada enough to decide whether you like it or not, as well as an entry point in case you're unsure where to start or where to go to explore further.

-So this is not an extensive introduction to Ada.
-In [The road to Ada]() below, I will point to better resources for that.

-If you have suggestions, find errors, or disagree with anything, please [get in touch]().
+If you have suggestions, find errors, or simply want to get in touch, [please reach out]().

-And if you like it, consider buying me a coffee.
-(I write early in the morning, so coffee will have a real effect on speed.)

-{{< buymeacoffee >}}

 # Meet Ada